 - The fifth grade class, along with K-2 students, worked with Lower School science teacher Eric Wyzga to design and build a Zen Garden to provide a space where students can practice mindfulness.

-- Middle School students work the Garden-to-Table theme with science teacher Blue Wheeler, growing kale and lettuce in their raised beds.
+- Middle School students work the Garden-to-Table theme in science, growing kale and lettuce in their raised beds.
 What they grow is harvested and used by the dining service staff in the cafeteria.

-- In the Upper School, students in Rob Lee’s history class clear and “protect” a pie shaped section of the Garden Classroom for spring bulb planting.
+- In the Upper School, history students clear and “protect” a pie-shaped section of the Garden Classroom for spring bulb planting.

 - The dining service staff composts throughout the year and shares details with the students about food waste.

-If you would like to volunteer your time to help with the development or maintenance of the garden, please contact Lisa Reimer, Garden Coordinator.
+If you would like to volunteer your time to help with the development or maintenance of the garden, please contact Karah Chartrand, Garden Coordinator.